opencloud-community/ot-controller/docs/developer/signaling/meeting_notes.md

-# Protocol
+# Meeting Notes

-The Protocol module allows participants to to collaboratively edit a document in real-time by utilizing `Etherpad`.
+The Meeting Notes module allows participants to to collaboratively edit a document in real-time by utilizing `Etherpad`.
 [Etherpad](https://etherpad.org/) is an open source online editor that allows users to collaboratively edit a document in real-time.
 The Etherpad is a separate process that runs along the controller.
 When in a room, participants can click an access link that opens another browser tab where the Etherpad document (`pad`) can be accessed.